 Within a minute, you will be traveling on it - and under it!
 And just a few moments later, you will enter the town of Tirano with its winding streets.

-Some options to continue your trip from Tirano
+Some Options to Continue your Trip from Tirano

 You could also take an Italian train that will take you to Milan via the banks of Lake Como.
 In summer, the journey can be extended with the Bernina Express bus from Tirano in Italy to Lugano.
 From there, you could continue your Mediterranean experience in Switzerland's Ticino region.

-My advice for traveling on the Bernina Express
+My Advice for Traveling on the Bernina Express

-This is true for the Morteratsch Glacier near Pontresina, the Lago Bianco and the Brusio spiral.
-Also, the Landwasser Viaduct between Filisur and Bergün is best enjoyed by sitting on the right hand side.
+This is true for the Morteratsch Glacier near Pontresina, the Lago Bianco, and the Brusio spiral.
+Also, the Landwasser Viaduct between Filisur and Bergün is best enjoyed by sitting on the right-hand side.

-You will be watching the engine crossing the viaduct and enter the tunnel.
+You will be watching the engine crossing the viaduct and entering the tunnel.
 Generally speaking, a coach at the end of the train allows you to see the front of the train in the curves.

 Once you have enjoyed the wide and high panoramic windows, you may think there is no better way to experience the scenery.

 Wrong!
 In the summer months, you can choose to hop onto the yellow, open-air carriages.
-This is an amazing way to also enjoy the fresh mountain air and to take the best pictures.
+This is an amazing way also to enjoy the fresh mountain air and to take the best pictures.

 The Bernina Express may well be the best train experience out there.
 And it is one of the most Swiss trains.
 It crosses many different types of landscapes and three national languages.
 And it connects the Alps to the Mediterranean world.
 Switzerland is the best country in the world for trains, no?